What is the MBTI INTJ “Architect” Personality Type?

 INTJ Careers

-• They tend to do particularly well in fields requiring efficiency and interpreting complex information, such as engineering, academia, law, and research.
+- They tend to do particularly well in fields that require efficiency and the interpretation of complex information, such as engineering, academia, law, and research.